tharunps18/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

-# Uploading temperature sensor data in Thing Speak cloud
+# NAME: THARUN P S

-NAME: THARUN P S
+#REF NO: 24900117

-REG.NO: 24900117
+# EX.NO:3  Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.